AI Demand Forecasting Implementation Roadmap: Benefits, Challenges, and Step-by-Step Guide

 • The 1st graph is an original timeline (time series visualization)

-• The 2nd, 3rd, and 4th graphs separately represent seasonality, trends, and noise for further analysis and forecasting
+• The 2nd, 3rd, and 4th graphs separately represent seasonality, trends, and noise for further analysis and forecasting.

 STEP 4.
 MACHINE LEARNING FORECASTING MODEL DEVELOPMENT

-There are no “one-size-fits-all” forecasting algorithms.
+There are no “one-size-fits-all” demand forecasting algorithms.
 The choice of machine learning models depends on several factors, such as business goal, data type, data amount and quality, forecasting period, etc.

 • ARIMA/SARIMA